 Don’t forget about your tires.
 Make sure your tires are in the condition they need to be to take you to and back from your hunting grounds.
 Tire pressure is also important and will not only affect your vehicles handling but also your gas milage.
 It is also recommended that you know how to locate your spare wheel and install it in case of a flat.
 If you do not know how to do this there is a Youtube video for almost everything and is worth your time to watch, this goes for jumping a dead battery too, I highly encourage folks who don’t know how to do this to take the time and learn.

-Get to know your local auto parts store too, many actually have quite knowledgeable staff and often times will check and charge your battery for free, instal windshield wipers etc… I needed a new headlight socket or my motorcycle, the employee recognized the socket as the same style used in certain cars models and set me up with everything i needed to repair it for a fraction of the cost that a dealer or mechanic would charge.
-Obviously use discretion and know your limits as to what you can safely and responsibly repair.
+Get to know your local auto parts store too, many actually have quite knowledgeable staff and often times will check and charge your battery for free, install windshield wipers etc… I needed a new headlight socket for my motorcycle, the employee recognized the socket as the same style used in certain cars models and set me up with everything I needed to repair it for a fraction of the cost that a dealer or mechanic would charge.
+Obviously, use discretion and know your limits as to what you can safely and responsibly repair.

 This article is intended to cover aspects of your vehicle that you may overlook before the trip ahead.
 I’m sure more could be said but you get the picture, think ahead and plan for the worst.
 I have written a few article in the past concerning other aspects of mushroom hunting safety and preparation for the hunt that are linked below.